-You can publish a progressive web app online and then save it to your phone’s home screen.
+Both Glide and Adalo allow you to publish a PWA version of your app online.
+PWA means you can access your app in a mobile browser and then save it to your phone’s home screen.
 It looks and feels like any other app on your phone, except it wasn’t downloaded through an app store.

 Glide limits publishing to only PWAs.
 Adalo can publish as a PWA or native app through an app store for iOS or Android.

-With more flexibility comes more choices.
-Because of this, Adalo can take a little longer to build than Glide.
+With more functionality comes more choices.
+Speed is just the other side of the coin to functionality and simplicity.
+Because Adalo has more customizable options and a higher degree of complexity than Glide, it can take longer to build with.
 You need to think through the UX and design at a more granular level.

 Adalo will take longer to learn than Glide.
 But Adalo still has excellent documentation and templates that help.